Will the Pacers cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Pacers Betting Records & Stats

-- Indiana has combined with its opponents to score more than 254.5 points in nine of 19 games this season.
+- Indiana has played eight games this season that finished with a combined score over 258.5 points.

-- The average over/under for Indiana's contests this season is 253.6, 0.9 fewer points than this game's total.
+- The average over/under for Indiana's outings this season is 253.3, 5.2 fewer points than this game's total.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!